 The little I knew of him made it impossible for me to think I had bipolar disorder.
 The few instances of bipolar I saw in movies and television further blurred the lines.
 If that was bipolar, then it was certainly not what I had.

-That wasn’t the only wrong idea I had.
+That wasn’t the only misconceptions about bipolar disorder I had.
 I had many misconceptions about mental illness.
 Here are a few things I wish I knew when I was first diagnosed.

 Mental illness is not weakness

 It’s a sad reality that many still believe mental illness equates to weakness.
 There is no truth in that statement.
+It’s a common misconception about bipolar disorder.
 Whether you are healthy mentally has nothing to do with your strength.

 When the voices in my head got to be too loud, and the thoughts ran was such intensity that I couldn’t even follow them anymore, I knew it was time for me to tell someone what was going on.
 But I also knew it meant acknowledging that I needed help.

 I was a strong and independent young man.
 One of my foundational beliefs growing up was to trust no one.
 That’s a long story for another post, but suffice it to say it was important to me not to show weakness.